fa-sharp/peek-for-ynab/web/README.md

 # Peek for YNAB: Backend server and website

-To preview the Astro website locally, run:
+To preview the Astro static website locally, run:
 ```sh
 pnpm dev
 ```

-To run the server locally, set up the environment variables in `.env` and then run:
+To run the Fastify server locally, set up the environment variables in `.env` and then run:

 ```sh
 pnpm build